 - What were some of the changes that Lepcha brought to the community?
-Look again at the story and make a list under the headings social, spiritual, mental and physical. - How did he bring these changes?
+Look again at the story and make a list under the headings mental, physical, spiritual, and social. - How did he bring these changes?
 Who did he start with? - How is the community different because of Lepcha? - How can you be like Lepcha in your community?